rostools/guides/workshops.md

     program, if they've used R before, some struggles they've had with R and with data analysis in general, and/or why they want to learn R.

+## During the course

+-   Be more strict about time management of exercises (move on even if they don't finish).

 ## End of the course

 -   **End of course**: Ask if any participant would like to be involved